 BOTANICAL SEMINAR-A group of students and faculty members who devote their time to study and research in botany.
-CHRISTIAN SCIENCE ORGANIZATION- Meets every Tuesday of the college year at 7:45 in the chapel of Peoples Church, beginning the 27th day of September.
-Students interested in Christian Science are cordially invited to attend.

-DAIRY CLUB-An organization for students who are specializing in dairy production or manufacturing.
+DAIRY CLUB - An organization for students who are specializing in dairy production or manufacturing.
 Questions of dairy interest are discussed.

 FORESTRY CLUB-A group composed of forestry students.
 Projects of interest are discussed at regular meetings and various social activities are sponsored annually.